BurdetteLamar/webri/README.md

 ```

-When no such file name is found, offers to list all file names:
+When no such page name is found, offers to list all page names:

 ```
 webri> ruby:nosuch
-Found no file name starting with 'nosuch'.
+Found no page name starting with 'nosuch'.
-Show names of all 83 files? (y or n):  y
+Show names of all 83 pages? (y or n):  y
        0:  COPYING (COPYING.html)
        1:  COPYING.ja (COPYING_ja.html)
        2:  LEGAL (LEGAL.html)